niftynei/lightning-rfc/02-peer-protocol.md

 fee rate applies to HTLC transactions, the receiving node must also care about the reasonableness of the fee.

+### Updating Block Height: `update_blockheight` (`option_will_fund`)

+An `update_blockheight` message is sent by initiator node.
+Like any update, it's first committed to the receiver's commitment transaction and then (once acknowledged) committed to the sender's.
+Unlike an HTLC, `update_blockheight` is never closed but simply replaced.

+No `update_blockheight` changes may be pending when sent (i.e. must be fully committed on both sides).

+1. type: 137 (`update_blockheight`)
+2. data:
+   * [`channel_id`:`channel_id`]
+   * [`u32`:`blockheight`]

+#### Requirements

+The node _responsible_ for initiating the channel:
+  - MUST send `update_blockheight` to ensure the CSV lock mandated by `option_will_fund` will expire at the end of the funding lease.
+  - MUST send `update_blockheight` when their local blockheight updates

+The node _not responsible_ for initiating the channel:
+  - MUST NOT send `update_blockheight`.

+A receiving node:
+  - if the `update_blockheight` is less than the last received `blockheight`:
+    - SHOULD fail the channel.
+  - if the sender is not the initiator:
+    - MUST fail the channel.
+  - if `blockheight` is more than 504 blocks behind the current blockheight:
+    - SHOULD fail the channel
+  - MUST apply the provided blockheight to their commitment transaction

+#### Rationale
+An up-to-date `blockheight` is required to ensure that the funding lease expires 4032 blocks after the channel is established. (??)

+The opener updates the blockheight, as they are motivated to keep the channel open.
+They do this by continuing to decrement the lock on the commitment output for their peer as the funding lease expiration approaches.

 ## Message Retransmission

 Because communication transports are unreliable, and may need to be